terminal42/escargot/README.md

     Again you may return one of the following `3` constants:

     * `SubscriberInterface::DECISION_POSITIVE`

-    If you return a positive decision.
-Escargot will continue to request and serve the content on `onLastChunk()`.
+        Returning a positive decision will cause the request to be finished (whole response content is loaded) no matter what other subscribers return.
+        It will also cause `onLastChunk()` to be called on this subscriber.

+    * `SubscriberInterface::DECISION_ABSTAIN`

+        Returning an abstain decision will not cause the request to be finished.
+However, if any other subscriber returns a positive decision, `onLastChunk()` will still be called on this subscriber.

     * `SubscriberInterface::DECISION_NEGATIVE`

-    If you return a negative decision.
-Escargot will abort the request and not serve the content on `onLastChunk()`.

-    * `SubscriberInterface::DECISION_ABSTAIN`

-    If you return an abstain decision, Escargot will abort the request and not serve the content on `onLastChunk()`.
-    This likely never the return value you're looking for but the initial state before any subscriber is called.
-    If you don't want to interfere with what previous subscribers decided, return the provided `$currentDecision`.
+        Returning a negative decision will make sure, `onLastChunk()` is not called on this subscriber, no matter whether another subscriber returns a positive decision thus causing the request to be completed.

 *   `onLastChunk(CrawlUri $crawlUri, ResponseInterface $response, ChunkInterface $chunk): void;`

-    If one of the subscribers returned a positive decision during the `needsContent()` phase, **all** of the subscribers will receive the content of the response.
-The reason for this design is that you may have a listener that doesn't require to have the whole content loaded but still wants to analyze it in case any other subscriber requested the full response content.
+    If one of the subscribers returned a positive decision during the `needsContent()` phase, all of the subscribers that either abstained or replied positively during the `needsContent()` phase, receive the content of the response.

 There are `2` other interfaces which you might want to integrate but you don't have to: